 Dr. Mark “Marty” Pagel directs the Contrast Agent Molecular Engineering Laboratory (CAMEL), which focuses on molecular imaging research at the pre-clinical and clinical levels to interrogate biomarkers of the tumor microenvironment.
 He received dual B.A. degrees in Chemistry and Biology from Washington University in St. Louis and his Ph.D. in Chemistry at the University of California, Berkeley.
 Dr. Pagel serves as Professor in the Department of Cancer Systems Imaging, Division of Diagnostic Imaging.

 As Director of CAMEL, Dr. Pagel leads several multidisciplinary research studies spanning chemistry, biochemistry, cell and molecular biology, cancer biology, immunology, biomedical engineering, medical physics, and radiology.
 CAMEL seeks to develop molecular imaging methods for the evaluation of biomarkers of the tumor microenvironment, including extracellular acidosis, hypoxia, enzyme activity, and vascular perfusion.
-The lab specializes in the synthesis and characterization of chemical contrast agents for magnetic resonance imaging (MRI), positron emission tomography (PET), PET/MRI, and MultiSpectral Optoacoustic Tomography (MSOT).
-They develop advanced acquisition and analysis methods that are tailored for each contrast agent and tumor biomarker.
+The lab specializes in the development of advanced acquisition and analysis methods and chemcial agents for magnetic resonance imaging (MRI), positron emission tomography (PET), PET/MRI, electron paramagnetic resonance imaging (EPRI), and MultiSpectral Optoacoustic Tomography (MSOT).
 Their research spans “bench to bedside,” including basic science investigations, small animal imaging studies, and clinical translation.

 Given to these multidisciplinary activities, CAMEL provides a great environment for collaborations and for training researchers who are interested in molecular imaging of cancer.
 The CAMEL group includes trainees from a variety of backgrounds who are developing careers as independent, collaborative principal investigators.
 Dr. Pagel provides strong coaching and guidance for career development.
 Finally, Dr. Pagel supports the molecular imaging research community by organizing meetings and conferences, reviewing grant applications and manuscripts, and facilitating academia-industry relationships.